TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

     return authorizeUri;\
 }

-This method creates the URI for IdentityServer\'s [authorization endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/authorize.html), with the required parameters.
+This method creates the URI for IdentityServer's [authorization endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/authorize.html), with the required parameters.
 The authorization endpoint is at /connect/authorize on port 5105 of the base endpoint exposed as a user